danielegrattarola/danielegrattarola.github.io/_posts/2019-07-25-mincut-pooling.md

 ![Embeddings]({{ site.url }}/images/2019-07-25/horses.png){: .full-width}

-Pooling in GNNs is a fairly complicated task that requires a solid understanding of a graph's structure in order to work properly.

-In [our latest paper](https://arxiv.org/abs/1907.00481), we presented a new pooling method for GNNs, called **minCUT pooling**, which has a lot of desirable properties for pooling methods:
+In [our latest paper](https://arxiv.org/abs/1907.00481), we presented a new pooling method for GNNs, called **minCUT pooling**, which has a lot of desirable properties as far as pooling goes:

-1. it's based on well-understood theoretical techniques for node clustering;
+1. It's based on well-understood theoretical techniques for node clustering;
-2. it's fully differentiable and learnable with gradient descent;
+2. It's fully differentiable and learnable with gradient descent;
-3. it depends directly on the task-specific loss on which the GNN is being trained, but ...
+3. It depends directly on the task-specific loss on which the GNN is being trained, but ...
-4. ... it can be trained on its own without a task-specific loss, if needed;
+4. It can be trained on its own without a task-specific loss, if needed;
-5. it's fast;
+5. It's fast;

-The method is based on the minCUT optimization problem from operational research.
-We considered a relaxed and differentiable version of minCUT, and implemented it as a neural network layer in order to provide a sound pooling method for GNNs.
+The method is based on the minCUT optimization problem, which consists of finding cuts on a weighted graph.
+We considered a continuous relaxation of minCUT and implemented it as a neural network layer to provide a sound pooling method for GNNs.

-In this post I'll describe the working principles of minCUT pooling and show some applications of the layer.
+In this post, I'll describe the working principles of minCUT pooling and show some applications of the layer.

 <!--more-->